jacdevos/TweetFeed/README.md

 # TweetFeed
-Solving my problem with Twitter: the inability to read only relevant tweets.
+Solving my problem with Twitter: the inability to read only relevant tweets!